Nikola Furnadzhiev: 1920-1944

-post 1944
+After 1944

 After the changes in 1944 Furnadzhiev began working for the Ministry of Propaganda.

 He became editor in chief for the literary newspaper "Literary front" in 1945.
 He then became editor in chief of the publishing company "Bulgarian writer" where he was the chair of the Department of Poetry in 1949.
 During the early 1960s he worked as editor of the literary journal "September" where he worked until his retirement in 1963.

 In the 1950s and 1960s, Furnadzhiev published five collections of poems: "Days of Glory", "I walked your roads", "Selected Poems", "Sun above the Mountains" and "The Most Difficult Thing".
 He also published collections of poems for children: "Free Homeland", "Brave Pioneers" and "Night at the Camp".
 He experimented writing récit de voyage.
 Among these works are "Among Friends" and "A Trip to Chili".

 Furnadzhiev was one of the best translators of Russian poetry.
-His own works were translated in several languages in Europe.
+His works were translated into several languages in Europe.